 She represented the United States in a season dedicated to pastry chefs.

 The episode traced Tosi's path as a pastry chef, from getting her start in New York City at WD~50, where she first developed her famous crack pie, to the restaurants of David Chang, where she came up with the idea for cereal milk panna cotta.

 David Chang's extremely positive response to this latter dessert helped launch the Milk Bar brand.

-The Milk Bar empire began with a single shop at 251 E 13th St in NYC's East Village and has since grown to include 10 locations in Manhattan and Brooklyn, plus shops in five other North American cities (LA, DC, Boston, Las Vegas, Toronto).
+The Milk Bar empire began with a single shop at 251 E 13th St in NYC's East Village and has since grown to include 10 locations in Manhattan and Brooklyn, plus shops in five other North American cities (Los Angeles, Washington, DC, Boston, Las Vegas, and Toronto).

 I may have been late to the party, but that didn't dampen my enthusiasm to try Milk Bar's offerings last November.

-Despite my bar crawl culminating at The Dead Rabbit the night before, I was feeling good when I walked up to the Milk Bar in Chelsea (220 8th Ave) at 9:37 am on a Saturday.
+Despite my bar crawl culminating at The Dead Rabbit the night before, I felt good when I walked up to the Milk Bar in Chelsea (220 8th Ave) at 9:37 a.m. on a Saturday.

 The exterior of the small shop was painted white, with colorful sprinkles signifying what was inside.
 Entering the shop, I was so excited I wanted to try everything!

-Lucky for me, and you, they anticipate that and offer a $20 combo deal which includes all the best stuff:
+Lucky for you and me, they anticipate that and offer a $20 combo deal which includes all the best stuff:

 - Cereal milk ice cream with corn flakes